Universal geometric framework for black hole phase transitions: from multivaluedness to classification

 \section{Physical nature and mathematical conditions}

 The mathematical conditions we introduce are grounded in basic physical facts of a first-order phase transition.
 First, the temperature as a function $T(r_+)$ is sufficiently smooth, i.e., $T \in C^p(I)$ with $p \ge 2$ and $I \subset \mathbb{R}$.
-More importantly, during a first-order phase transition, this function exhibits two non-degenerate critical points, namely $T'(r_v) =0$ and $T''(r_v) \ne 0$ for $v = 1,2$, which correspond to the two endpoints $T_1$ and $T_2$ of the spinodal region.
+More importantly, during a first-order phase transition, this function exhibits two nondegenerate critical points, namely $T'(r_v) =0$ and $T''(r_v) \ne 0$ for $v = 1,2$, which correspond to the two endpoints $T_1$ and $T_2$ of the spinodal region.
+This is because, when a first-order phase transition occurs, for Maxwell's equal area law to be meaningful, the function must have two local extremum points with non-zero second derivatives.
+Hence, for a single-variable function, such extremum points are precisely nondegenerate critical points.
 Outside the spinodal region, $T(r_+)$ is strictly monotonic.
 Finally, $T(r_+)$ is not a constant function on its entire domain.
 For a black hole that satisfies the Einstein equations, its Hawking temperature $T(r_+)$ may inherently satisfy or violate these conditions, which directly determines its phase transition behavior.